Oshae Brissett

-Oshae Jahve Brissett (/oʊˈʃeɪ brɪˈsɛt/ oh-SHAY-_-brih-SET; born June 20, 1998) is a Canadian professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
-He played college basketball in Division I for the Syracuse Orange for two years before signing with the Toronto Raptors as an undrafted free agent in 2019 and the Indiana Pacers in 2021.
-Brissett joined the Boston Celtics in 2023, where he won his first NBA championship in 2024.
+Oshae Jahve Brissett (/oʊˈʃeɪ brɪˈsɛt/ oh-SHAY-_-brih-SET; born June 20, 1998) is a Canadian professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.

+He played college basketball in Division I for the Syracuse Orange for two years, and was named to the 2018 Atlantic Coast Conference All-Freshman Team.
+He then signed with the Toronto Raptors as an undrafted free agent in 2019, and subsequently the Indiana Pacers in 2021.
+Brissett joined the Boston Celtics in 2023, with whom he won an NBA championship in 2024.
+He won an Israeli Basketball Premier League championship in 2026 with Maccabi Tel Aviv.

 Early life

-Brissett was born in Toronto to McKeitha McFarlane and Bernard Brissett, who had separated around the time of his birth.
+Brissett was born in Toronto, Canada, to McKeitha McFarlane and Bernard Brissett, who had separated around the time of his birth.
 He is of Jamaican descent.

-Brissett spent the first four years of his life living in the Jane and Finch neighbourhood before moving to Mississauga.
-After initially attending high school at St. Aloysius Gonzaga Secondary School in Mississauga, Brissett moved away from home to attend Findlay Prep in Henderson, Nevada in order to hone his skills against better competition and to improve his chances of recruitment by a major college.
-After Findlay Prep, Brissett returned to Canada and spent a year at the Athlete Institute in Mono, Ontario, where he excelled as team captain.
+Brissett spent the first four years of his life living in the Jane and Finch neighbourhood of Toronto before moving to the city of Mississauga.
+He initially attended high school at St. Aloysius Gonzaga Secondary School in Mississauga for one year.

+Brissett then moved away from home at 15 years of age to attend Findlay Prep in Henderson, Nevada, in order to hone his skills against better competition and to improve his chances of being recruited by a major college.
+On a layup before his 11th game of the season, he landed poorly and broke his right knee, which resulted in him missing the rest of the season.

+After Findlay Prep, Brissett returned to Canada and spent a year at the Athlete Institute in Mono, Ontario.
+There, he excelled and was team captain.
+He was named 2017 Biosteel All-Canadian High School Player of the Year.

 College career

-Brissett committed to Syracuse after receiving offers from USC, Oregon, and Memphis.
+Brissett committed to play for the Syracuse University Orange which offered him a scholarship, after receiving offers from USC, Oregon, and Memphis.
 He entered the Orange starting lineup immediately, providing an interior presence alongside guards Tyus Battle and Frank Howard.
-Brissett averaged 14.9 points and 8.8 rebounds per game in his first collegiate season.
+Brissett averaged 14.9 points, 8.8 rebounds (fifth in the Atlantic Coast Conference (ACC), 0.9 assists, and 1.2 steals per game in his first collegiate season.
+He was named to the 2018 ACC All-Freshman Team.

 Following Brissett's freshman season, there was speculation that he could test the waters in the 2018 NBA draft.
-However, he announced his intention to return to Syracuse for his sophomore season on April 11, 2018.
-As a sophomore, Brissett averaged 12.4 points and 7.5 rebounds per game.
+However, he announced his intention to return to Syracuse for his sophomore season in April 2018.
+As a sophomore, Brissett averaged 12.4 points, 7.5 rebounds, 1.8 assists, and 1.0 steals per game.
 After the season, he declared his eligibility for the NBA Draft and forfeited his remaining two years of collegiate eligibility.
-However, Brissett was not drafted.
+However, he was not drafted.